-We organise many charity climbs of Kilimanjaro every year and they range from inspired solo fundraisers aiming to help a local charity to us running multiple private climbs for national and international charities.
-If you would like more details about climbing Kilimanjaro for your own charity please contact us on the details at the bottom of this page or through the Contact Us button in the left hand menu.
+We organise many charity climbs of Kilimanjaro every year and they range from inspired solo fundraisers who join one of our normal advertised climbs and use it to fundraise for their favourite local charity to us running multiple private climbs for national and international charities.
+If you would like more details about climbing Kilimanjaro for your own charity please contact us.
 Do also have a read of our blog 'How to climb Kilimanjaro for Charity'

-At 5895 metres, to climb Kilimanjaro is a great challenge, not to be underestimated, but entirely feasible for the hill walker looking to combine a high mountain adventure with the magic of a trip to Africa.
-As a charity trek it is well known but for good reason, it's a fantastic climb to the roof of Africa and a really enjoyable challenge.
-We offer pre-trip training and advice and we go the extra mile for charities at no extra cost.
+At 5895 metres, to climb Kilimanjaro is a great challenge, not to be underestimated, but entirely feasible for a regular hill walker or active person who's looking to combine a high mountain adventure with the magic of a trip to Africa, whilst raising funds for some amazing projects in wonderful communities.
+As a charity trek it is well known but for good reason, it's simply a fantastic climb to the roof of Africa and a really enjoyable challenge.
+We offer a host of pre-trip training and advice, you have direct access to people who have several summits under their and we always go the extra mile for charities!

 Moving Mountains - the charity we work with